jessvan/howTo/md/Test-HPT.md

 The Hybrid Publishing Toolkit provides two methods of creating an ePub:

-1\.
-Using Pandoc & command line you can convert Word documents to epub relatively quickly.
+Method 1: Using Pandoc & command line you can convert Word documents to epub relatively quickly.
 If you’d like to try this method, see the instructions below.

-2\.
-The latest option is to use our platform created by Gottfried Haider, this eliminates the need for command line and simplifies the setup on GitHub.
+Method 2: The latest option is to use our platform created by Gottfried Haider, this eliminates the need for command line and simplifies the setup on GitHub.
 You can find it <a href="http://hpt.publishinglab.org/">here</a>.